-Royalties and contract revenues increased in the three months ended March 31, 2013 compared to the same period in 2012 due to royalties from the acquired EUSA Pharma business.
+Royalties and contract revenues increased in the three and six months ended June 30, 2013 compared to the same periods in 2012 due to royalties from the acquired EUSA Pharma business.
 We expect royalty and contract revenue to increase slightly in 2013 as compared to 2012 primarily due to the inclusion of a full year of royalties from the acquired EUSA Pharma business.